heig-fablab/fablab-manager/README.md

 "public" du backend.
 Il faut aussi impérativement copier le contenu de "index.html" pour le mettre dans "resources/views/app.blade.php".

+### IDE
+If you use visual studio, don't forget to install the extension for:
+* Vue.js
+* Laravel
+* PHP

 ## Use

 1. Start by running this command to install dependencies: